Munich, Germany

 Schweinshaxe

-Roasted pork knuckle with crispy skin, served with potato dumplings and sauerkraut. -...
+Crispy roasted pork knuckle served with potato dumplings and sauerkraut, a hearty Bavarian favorite. -...

 Traditional Dish$-$$